wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 </div>

 Going back to computing, here is a typical example of task dependencies.
-Consider an application that counts the number of car objects in a set of compressed street pictures.
+Consider a program that counts the number of car objects in a set of compressed street pictures.
 Each picture needs to be uncompressed, pre-processed, (e.g., to remove noise), analyzed (to find and count cars).
 And then, once this has been done for each picture, car count statistics need to be displayed.
-Say that we have 5 compressed pictures, the application can be represented as a DAG as in Figure 2 below:
+Say that we have 5 compressed pictures, the program can be represented as a DAG:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_car_dag.svg">InTree DAG</object>
 <div class="caption"><strong>Figure A.2.3.2:</strong>